lukasheinrich/weinberg-exp/README.md

 Instructions:

 this workflow generates a e+ e- > µ+ µ- events with polarized beams using madgraph and converts them to flat jsonlines files.
-If you cannot install `yadage` you can use the Docker image as shown below
+If you cannot install `yadage` you can use the Docker image as shown below (This needs Docker installed, see documentation here: https://docs.docker.com/)

     export TOP=https://raw.githubusercontent.com/lukasheinrich/weinberg-exp/master/example_yadage
     eval "$(curl https://raw.githubusercontent.com/diana-hep/yadage/master/yadagedocker.sh)"